thapapradeep884/week-5/README.md

 ![image](https://github.com/thapapradeep884/IMAGE/blob/main/40.png)

-The talker should only be publishing integer values as opposed to the string it previously published as Num.msg only relays an integer:
+As opposed to the text it previously published as Num.msg only relays an integer, the talker should only be broadcasting integer values:

 ```
 [INFO] [minimal_publisher]: Publishing: '0'